openharmony/developtools_hapsigner/README.md

          ├── -subCaCertFile                   # Subordinate CA certificate, which is mandatory when outForm is certChain.
          ├── -outFile                         # Certificate file (certificate or certificate chain) to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

-6. Generate a common certificate, which can be used to generate a custom certificate.
+6.Generate a common certificate, which can be used to generate a custom certificate.

     generate-cert: generate a common certificate, which can be used to generate a custom certificate.
           ├── -keyAlias                          # Key alias.
 It is mandatory.
           ├── -keyPwd                            # Key password.
 It is optional.
           ├── -issuer                            # Issuer of the certificate.
 It is mandatory.
           ├── -issuerKeyAlias                    # Key alias of the certificate issuer.
 It is mandatory.
           ├── -issuerKeyPwd                      # Key password of the certificate issuer.
 It is optional.
           ├── -subject                           # Certificate subject.
 It is mandatory.
           ├── -validity                          # Validity period of the certificate.
 It is optional.
 The default value is 1095 days.
           ├── -keyUsage                          # Usages of the key.
 It is mandatory.
 The key usages include digitalSignature, nonRepudiation, keyEncipherment, ├                                        dataEncipherment, keyAgreement, certificateSignature, crlSignature,
           ├                                        encipherOnly, and decipherOnly.
 Use a comma (,) to separate multiple values.